-The possibility for borrowers to take advantage of this new low rate environment and potential to find a better interest rate sounds amazing.
+The possibility for mortgage holders to take advantage of this new low rate environment and to potentially find a better interest rate sounds amazing.

 However, home loan interest rates aren’t the only thing affected by these rate cuts.
-Banks also tend to follow the RBA decision in terms of their interest rates on savings accounts.
+Banks also tend to follow the Reserve Bank of Australia (RBA) decision when setting their interest rates on savings accounts.

-When the RBA lowers the cash rate, many people generally tend to think of only one side of this change.
-This being the lower home loan interest rate, lower mortgage repayments and more money back in your pocket (woohoo).
+When the RBA lowers the cash rate, people generally tend to think of only one side of this change….the lower home loan interest rate, leading to lower mortgage repayments and more money back in your pocket.

-However, when the RBA cash rate lowers, it also means that many banks follow suit and also cut interest rates on savings accounts (aww).
+However, when the RBA cash rate drops, it frequently means that many banks follow suit and also cut interest rates on savings accounts.

-These cuts to interest earned on savings, which in Australia are already at incredibly low figures, mean that savers will now stand to make little to no return on their money.
-This could affect those who rely on their savings and interest earned, with less return for their savings efforts.
+These cuts to interest earned on savings, which in Australia are already at incredibly low figures, mean that savers will now stand to make little to no return on the money they have invested in savings accounts or term deposits.
+This could affect those who rely on their savings and interest earned for the income they need to pay the bills each week, with less return for their savings efforts.

 How to make your savings count

 But it’s not all doom and gloom.
 While your savings might not be growing at the same rate as they were a few years ago – in these situations, it pays to know what to look for and how to make the most of your savings.
 Here are our tips:

 We know that this is pretty straight forward – however, it’s a good idea to look a little deeper into the interest rates on offer for savings accounts.

 Knowing what the base rate and maximum interest rates are is a great start.
 The minimum interest rate gives you an idea of how much you will earn on your savings in any given month, and the maximum is how much you could earn if you followed all of the account’s terms and conditions.